Monterey Baptist Church News

 Adult Bible study, Rock Stars, and middle school youth meet on Wednesdays at 7 p.m.
 College and high school age youth Bible study is held on Wednesdays at 6 p.m.

-Girls in Action Day Camp will be held on June 20-22 at the Gallatin County

-Fairgrounds.
-Cost is $10 per camper.
-Contact Kara Carter or Tracy Carter for more information.

 Kentucky Changers will be going to Somerset on June 24-30.
-Be in prayer for those going and that the work they do will glorify God.
+A send-off for the group will be held at 10:30 a.m. on June 24th at the church.

+MBC is collecting adult and child non-gummy multi-vitamins, children’s ibuprofen, and children’s acetaminophen for an upcoming mission trip to Brazil.
+There is a donation box at the front of the sanctuary.

 Please use the following link to make donations through PayPal to the church: paypal.me/MBCofferings.